segmentio/segment-docs/src/connections/functions/destination-functions/index.md

 If your function throws an error, Segment captures the event, any outgoing requests/responses, any console logs you may have printed, as well as the error itself.

-Segment then displays the captured error information in the [Event Delivery](https://segment.com/docs/connections/event-delivery/) tab of your Destination.
+Segment then displays the captured error information in the [Event Delivery](https://segment.com/docs/connections/event-delivery/) tab of your destination.
 You can use this tab to find and fix unexpected errors.

 ![Destination Function error logs](images/error-logs.png)